7i6ht/math2visual/backend/docs/JUICEFS_SETUP.md

 ## 📊 Benefits

 Expected improvements after migration:
-- **Consistency**: For the case when multiple users upload file with same name
 - **Scalability**: Easy to add distributed storage later
 - **Backup**: PostgreSQL metadata can be backed up normally